intri-in/manage-my-damn-life-nextjs/README.md

 ## Getting Started

-To get started, you can checkout installation documentation [here](docs/install/Install.md).
+To get started, you can checkout full documentation [here](https://manage-my-damn-life-nextjs.readthedocs.io).